 Bicycle chains are made of multiple pairs of steel outer plates and inner plates (or links) held together by rivets.
 A roller separates each pair of inner plates.
 The rivet (pin) is pressed tightly through both outer plates.
 The rivet then pivots freely on the inner plates and roller.

 All modern bicycle chains are made to the “one-half inch pitch” standard, meaning from rivet to rivet it’s nominally 0.5 inches.
 The sprocket teeth are cut for this same one-half inch standard to accept bicycle chains.
 However, this does not mean all makes and models of chains are interchangeable.

 There are two basic types of bicycle chains: “one-speed” chains, and derailleur chains.

 Derailleur bike chains are designed to be moved from sprocket to sprocket and come in many different design standards.
-When selecting a chain, the first consideration is the number of rear sprockets.
+When selecting a

 The rear cog sets have been made with 5, 6, 7, 8, 9, 10, 11, or 12 sprockets.
 As the number of cogs on the rear hub increases, the spacing between cogs tends to be reduced.
 Consequently, chains tend to get narrower as the number of rear cogs increases.

 Some nominal widths measured across the rivet between chains are: